JohnStov/PaketPresentation/slides/index.md

 - title : Paket
 - description : What is Paket & why should you use it?
 - author : John Stovin
-- theme : simple
+- theme : moon
-- transition : default
+- transition : convex

 ***

 # Paket

+## .NET Package Management Done Right

-## John Stovin
+### John Stovin
-### Twitter : @johnstovin
+#### Twitter : @johnstovin

 ***

 ## What is Paket?

-Paket is a better package manager for .Net
+A better package manager for .Net

-It fixes several of the annoyances of NuGet
+Fixes several NuGet annoyances

-It plays nice with nuget.org
+Plays nice with nuget.org

-It can manage other resources as well
+Manages other resources besides NuGet packages

 ***

 ## Where has it come from?

-Paket was developed by members of the FSharp community

-They were frustrated with the shortcomings of NuGet
+Developed by members of the FSharp community who were frustrated with the shortcomings of NuGet

 They tried to submit patches to NuGet, but the NuGet team refused them